NanditaWaghchoure/Azure_End_to_End_Data_Engineering_Project/README.md

 Now these transformed data is final data and these data is stored into Azure Synapsis service

-And our cleanest form of data is now into Azure Synapsis and now we can make report out of our project
+And our cleanest form of data is now into Azure Synapsis and now we can make report out of our project.

 To make a report I have connected Azure Synapsis to PowerBI and created report of our data